wheelsbot7/Lume/src/posts/arch-linux-install-guide.md

          pay-grade for now
    3. Download Balena Etcher and flash the ISO to your USB drive
       1. This will take a few minutes, so now's the time to grab a drink

+> [!warning]
-      2. The process will re-partition your flash drive, erasing all data on it and rendering it unusable for general storage, so be aware of that
+> The process will re-partition your flash drive, erasing all data on it and rendering it unusable for general storage.
+Use a flash drive that you don't mind losing.

 2. ## BOOT YOUR PC INTO BIOS
    1. This step is going to be different depending on what PC you have.
       Generally speaking, hold down either F2 or Delete when your computer shows